 Canola Oil for frying

-1. Heat oil in medium skillet over medium heat until hot and simmering.
+1. Heat oil in a medium skillet over medium heat until hot and simmering.
 Add the onions and garlic and cook until softened, about 4 minutes.

 2. Add the spices and a 1/2 teaspoon of salt and pepper, cook, stirring constantly, until fragrant, about a minute.
 Add ground beef and cook breaking up the meat with a wooden spoon and scraping the bottom to prevent scorching.

-3. Add tomato sauce, chicken broth, brown sugar, and vinegar, bring to a simmer, uncovered, stirring frequently and breaking meat up so that no chunks remain until liquid has reduced and thickened.
+3. Add tomato sauce, chicken broth, brown sugar, and vinegar, bring to a simmer, uncovered, stirring frequently, and breaking meat up so that no chunks remain until liquid has reduced and thickened.
 It should take about 10 to 20 minutes.
 Add salt and pepper to taste.